-5. Inside the graphics window, click once with the right-mouse-button to display the option menu.
-Select Finish Sketch in the pop-up menu to end the Sketch option.
+Inside the graphics window, click once with the right-mouse-button to display the option menu.
+Select Finish 2D Sketch in the pop-up menu to end the Sketch option.

-- 6. In the Features toolbar (the toolbar that is located to the left side of the graphics window), select the Extrude command by releasing the left-mouse-button on the icon. - 7.
-Click inside the circle we just created and leftclick once to select the region as the profile to be extruded. - 8.
+- 6. In the Features toolbar (the toolbar that is located to the left side of the graphics window), select the Extrude command by clicking the left-mouse-button on the icon. - 7.
+If necessary, click the outside semi-circle we just created and left-click once to select the region as the profile to be extruded. - 8.
 In the Extrude pop-up control, set the operation option to Join. - 9.
-Also set the Extents option to To Selected Face as shown below. - 10.
+Also set the Distance option to To Selected Face as shown below. - 10.
 Select the top face of the base feature as the termination surface for the extrusion.